 Li et al. (2020) correlated the seismic noise records from two regional seismic networks at teleseismic distance: the FNET array in Japan and the LAPNET array in Finland (Fig. 1a).
-The continuous seismograms were divided into 4 h segments and whitened in the frequency domain.
-Segments with large spikes (like earthquakes) were discarded.
-The available segments of each FNET-LPANET station pairs were correlated.
-For more technical details, see section 2 of Li et al. (2020).
-From the vertical-vertical components of the FNET-LAPNET noise correlations, they observed coherent spurious arrivals (the $P{\rm dmc}$ phase named in the previous section) that emerged ~ 200 s earlier than the direct P waves (Fig. 1b).
+From the vertical-vertical components of noise correlations between the FNET-LAPNET station pairs, they observed coherent spurious arrivals (the $P{\rm dmc}$ phase named in the previous section) that emerged ~200 s earlier than the direct P waves (Fig. 1b).
 By estimating the respective slownesses of the interfering waves and their time delay, it is unveiled that a quasi-stationary phase interference between the teleseismic P waves at FNET and the PKPab waves at LAPNET, emanating from noise sources in the ocean south of New Zealand (NZ), lead to the noise-derived $P{\rm dmc}$ phase (Fig. 1c).
 The quasi-stationary phase condition refers to that the interfering waves have no common path or common slowness, but the stack of correlation functions over a range of sources can still be constructive as an effect of finite frequency.
-This observation contrasts with the strict stationary phase condition that has been employed by Pham et al. (2018) to explain the spurious body phases in the earthquake coda correlations.
+This observation contrasts with the strict stationary phase condition that has been employed by Phạm et al. (2018) to explain the spurious body phases in the earthquake coda correlations.
 The strict condition implies the existence of sources in the stationary-phase region, or say, the correlated waves have common ray paths or common slownesses.
-Li et al. (2020) substantiates the explanation of quasi-stationary phase for the observed $P{\rm dme}$ signals with numerical experiments based on ray theory and based on spectralelement modeling, and highlighted the discrepancies between (microseism) noise correlations and coda correlations.
+Li et al. (2020) substantiates the explanation of quasistationary phase for the observed $P{\rm dmc}$ signals with numerical experiments based on ray theory and based on spectral-element modeling, and highlighted the discrepancies between (microseism) noise correlations and coda correlations.